selsayed25/selsayed25/README.md

 ...and so much more!

-I'm also the Founder of @techfluente, a organization dedicated to helping people across the Washington D.C Metro area, to learn programming and the tech world through projects and events!
+I'm also the Founder of Cardinal @cardinaldevorg, a organization dedicated to helping people across the Washington D.C Metro area, to learn programming and the tech world through projects and events!

 ## Inquires

-You can message me via Facebook Messenger or Instagram (@samielsayedtj), or email me at [techfluente@gmail.com](mailto:techfluente@gmail.com)
+You can message me via Facebook Messenger or Instagram, or email me at [techfluente@gmail.com](mailto:techfluente@gmail.com)

 # My Github Stats